erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

 approves it himself, then waits for other actors to approve it.
 As with the editing, the approval process can also be started by other actors (e.g. the receiving coordinator).
-Regardless of who starts the process, the LA is approved when three "approved" entries are recorded in a row.
+Regardless of who starts the process, the LA is approved when a single revision of the LA gets all the "approved" timeline entries.
 At this moment LA gets "approved by all parties".

 Learning Agreements can still be edited after they are approved.
 Then, they can be approved again.
 Each such change is recorded, and all actors can review each